by Janet Meydam

 - When placing your old family photos in a photo album, do not use tape or glue to keep them in place as this can lead to staining and paper damage.
 Also, avoid magnetic photo pages.
 Mount your photos on acid-free paper album pages using acid-free or stable plastic mounting corners or place your photos in stable plastic photo album pages.

-If you simply must display it, or your old photograph is carefully preserved in an antique frame and you don’t want to mess with it, be picky about where you hang that old photo.
+If you simply must display an original photograph, or your old photograph is carefully preserved in an antique frame and you don’t want to mess with it, be picky about where you hang that old photo.

 Select a spot in your home that is not directly exposed to sunlight, fluorescent light, or UV light.
 Make sure the location is not at risk for leaks or exposure to insects and rodents.
 Also make sure the location is temperature and humidity controlled.
 A dark corner of a main floor den or hallway often provides a good place to display an old photograph.